Freedom From the Fear of Public Speaking

 The fear of public speaking is a type of social phobia characterized by an intense fear of social or performance situations.
 Social phobias can trigger physical symptoms, like heart palpitations, tremors, sweating, diarrhea, confusion, and blushing.

 What Causes This Fear?
+TOP

 Researchers have not pinpointed the exact cause of public-speaking fear or other types of social phobias.
 But, some possible explanations include: